 The IMP celebrates its 20th Anniversary.
 The highlight of the anniversary is a scientific conference in the Hofburg Conference Centre with outstanding speakers and personalities from the IMP, both past and present.

 The VBC Summer School is started as a joint programme run by the VBC research institutes.

 A new VBC-wide scientific core facility with a broad range of new technologies is set up with funding from the City of Vienna and the Ministry of Science.
 The “VBC Core Facilities” provide valuable support to the research groups of the VBC institutes.

-Dr. Jan-Michael Peters is appointed new Managing Director Science of the IMP and Prof. Meinrad Busslinger succeeds him as Deputy Director.
+Jan-Michael Peters is appointed new Scientific Director of the IMP and Meinrad Busslinger succeeds him as Deputy Director.
 Former IMP-director Barry Dickson accepts a call to the Janelia Farm Research Campus of the Howard Hughes Medical Institute, USA.